hopeseekr/BashScripts/README.md

       * [git-mtime](#git-mtime) - Restores every file's modification time to that of the repo's history.
       * [stream-to-youtube](#stream-to-youtube) - Live Screencast directly to YouTube from the CLI.
       * [watermark.sh](#watermarksh) - Easily embed your own image watermark onto videos.
+      * [wifi-autorun-on-connect](#wifi-autorun-on-connectinstaller) - Autorun a script when you connect to a Wifi hotspot.
       * [x265.sh](#x265sh) - Transcode to h265 HEVC via the Intel graphics card using VAAPI.
    * **Esoteric Utilities**
       * [arch-pacman-dupe-cleaner](#esotericarch-pacman-dupe-cleaner) -